Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

 ![Posting history](../../Assets/Screenshots/RetailSuiteWarehousing/PostingHistory/PostingHistory.png "[Posting history]")

-[comment]: <> (No entries shown when clicking the menu entry.
-Huge amount of postings available in the system for all stock movements and materials; they are not deleted.
-Therefore, for efficiency reasons/to save resources, nothing is shown first before a filter is set.)

 The *Posting history* tab allows you to check the stock postings for a specific material and to filter all stock postings according to different criteria.
+Since all stock postings ever performed are stored in the system, a huge number of entries is available.
+Therefore, to reduce system overload and improve performance, no posting is displayed before setting a filter.

-The list displayed when filtering by product/material is similar to the one displayed in the *Stock history* sub-tab of the *Warehouse/suppliers* tab in the *Quick posting* menu entry, see [Check posting history for a material](../Operation/03_CheckPostingHistory.md#check-the-posting-history-for-a-material).
+The list displayed when filtering by product is similar to the one displayed in the *Stock history* sub-tab of the *Warehouse/suppliers* tab in the *Quick posting* menu entry, see [Check the posting history for a material](../Operation/03_CheckPostingHistory.md#check-the-posting-history-for-a-material).

 [comment]: <> (For detailed information on general UI functions, see... -> Link to Core1 UI)